 competition at the supplier level of the grocery market

 who consumers buy groceries from and who supplies those retailers

 competition between retailers when selling groceries to consumers

 what retailers charge consumers for groceries and how they decide on their prices, as well as the associated levels of service, product ranges and quality of groceries.

-The terms of reference for the study can be found here.
+The full terms of reference for the study can be found here.

-We will be seeking feedback from interested stakeholders, including from consumers, throughout the study.
+We will be seeking feedback from interested stakeholders throughout the study.

 Keep up to date with the study by subscribing to our mailing list.

 Note: Dates shown below are indicative only and subject to change.
-A further update on planned dates for release of the Preliminary Issues paper and Draft report will be provided closer to their release.
+A further update on planned dates for release of the Draft report will be provided closer to its release.

 This view shows the latest stage in the project.
 Click on the circled dates to see details.